 - The tub bearings, located directly below the tub, may be worn out and in need of replacement.

 - If the washing machine is making a squeaking sound, the tub bearings may need lubrication.

 - The washing machine motor drive belt or pulley may be worn out.
-This is a rather involved repair, where you need to take apart a significant amount of the machine to get to the motor.
+This is a rather involved repair, where you need to take apart a significant section of the machine in order to get to the motor.

 - The pump pulley belt may be cracked, frayed, or otherwise out of shape.
 Often the belt will smell like burning rubber, too.